mapfish/mapfish-print/CONTRIBUTING.md

 Occasionally other changes to `master` might mean that your pull request cannot be merged automatically.
-In this case you may need to rebase your branch on a more recent `main`, resolve any conflicts, and `git push --force` to update your branch so that it can be merged automatically.
+In this case you may need to rebase your branch on a more recent `master`, resolve any conflicts, and `git push --force` to update your branch so that it can be merged automatically.